8 reasons for your staff to think you're a poor boss

 At the other end of the spectrum lie the bad bosses – those who serve their own interests first, who fail to encourage growth and development within their teams, and who often create more havoc than they resolve.

-While the scenario of the bad boss has underpinned the success of mockumentaries like the BBC’s The Office, the reality is that faced with a competitive labour market, many businesses promote staff to levels that far exceed their ability.
+While the scenario of the poor boss has underpinned the success of mockumentaries like the BBC’s The Office, the reality is that faced with a competitive labour market, many businesses promote staff to levels that far exceed their ability.
 So the bad boss is certainly not only limited to fictional comedies.
 In some extreme cases, their actions can even be deemed workplace bullying.

-As you climb the career ranks, it is worth recognising the warning signs of a bad boss.
+As you climb the career ranks, it is worth recognising the warning signs of a poor boss.
 When incompetence and an insufferable management style outweighs any level of leadership skills, a promotion to management can be a very hollow achievement.

 With this in mind, let’s take a look at eight classic characteristics that are signs of a bad boss.